 Get answers to your questions about how CRISPR-produced seeds can help us grow healthy and nutritious food that is better for people and the environment.

 Did You Know?

 Universities and public research institutes all over the world are conducting research with CRISPR across a wide array of plant applications.

 CRISPR helps our scientists develop innovative and sustainable solutions more quickly and accurately than with conventional plant breeding.

-Right now, we are working toward bringing a next generation of waxy corn hybrids—our first product developed with CRISPR-Cas—to the U.S. market before the end of the decade, pending field trials and appropriate regulatory reviews.
+Right now, we are working toward bringing a next generation of Waxy Corn hybrids—our first product developed with CRISPR—to the U.S. market before the end of the decade, pending field trials and appropriate regulatory reviews.